-- 2. Minimum of two Aircraft, either owned or under written agreement, the type, class, size intended to be used by the Operator and which meet the requirements to execute the Aircraft charter operation presented in the Operator's Application.
-All Aircraft shall be IFR equipped - 3.
-At least one pilot available during business hours, fully current under FAA regulations and in compliance with all laws and procedures to conduct Air Charter operations. - 4.
-All current and applicable FAA licenses/certificates. - 5.
-Adequate ground handling equipment for the type of Aircraft being operated. - 6.
+- 3. All current and applicable FAA licenses/certificates, to include FAA-issued Air Operating Certificate. - 4.
+Adequate ground handling equipment for the type of Aircraft being operated.
+In lieu Flightways Columbus can provide ground services with approval of the Commission through a written agreement. - 5.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 SASO's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 7.
-Possess a valid business license issued by the State of Georgia. - 8.
-Service to be available 8 hours/day, 5 days a week.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 6.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia. - 7.
+Service to be available on Airport property during reasonable operating hours.